Evergreen Revolution

 Also Read: Blue Revolution

-The main components of the evergreen revolution are up-gradation of soil health and fertility, using high-yielding seeds, using lab-to-land demonstration, and implementing rainwater harvesting instead of contaminating the existing groundwater.
+The main components of the evergreen revolution are the up-gradation of soil health and fertility, the use of high-yielding seeds, the use of lab-to-land demonstrations, and the implementation of rainwater harvesting instead of contaminating the existing groundwater.

 Also Read: Golden Revolution